-Expenditure Category: 6.1 Provision of Government Services Output: Completion of the projects Outcome: Improved facilities for residents
+Expenditure Category: 6.1 Provision of Government Services

+Output: Completion of the projects

+Outcome: Improved facilities for residents

-Revenue Replacement Project Identification Number Funding Amount Description Status WGV Branch Library RR WGV Library \$2,000,000 Supplemental costs associated with the construction of a library in World Golf Village.
-Not Started SW SR 207 Fire Station RR Fire Station \$2,500,000 Supplemental costs associated with the construction of new fire station on State Road 207 Complete - Funds have been fully expended CR 210 Greenbriar to Cimmarone RR CR 210 \$1,700,000 Supplemental costs associated with road construction for County Road 210.
+Revenue Replacement Project Identification Number Current Budget Description Status WGV Branch Library RR WGV Library \$2,000,000 Supplemental costs associated with the construction of a library in World Golf Village.
+Cancelled - Project funds were reallocated to a different project SW SR 207 Fire Station RR Fire Station \$2,500,000 Supplemental costs associated with the construction of a new fire station on State Road 207.
+Complete - Funds have been fully expended CR 210 Greenbriar to Cimmarone Blvd RR CR 210 \$1,700,000 Supplemental costs associated with road construction for County Road 210.
 Complete - Funds have been fully expended CR 2209 RR CR 2209 \$800,000 Supplemental costs associated with road construction for County Road 2209.
-In progress - Funding is encumbered
+Complete - Funds have been fully expended Regional Parks 7697 \$1,527,629 The project will import clean fill to begin the development of the Nocatee Athletic Facility.
+In progress - funds are encumbered PAL Projects 1702 \$2,187,252 The Diamond of Dreams project will design and build an all-inclusive multipurpose field and playground for all abilities.
+In progress - funds are encumbered Emergency Operations Center County Project 4464 \$1,000,000 This project is to build an annex to the emergency operations center to allow for interface with first responders and the public.
+In progress - 50% complete